stackbit-projects/marvelous-comet-91c92/src/pages/about.md

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
+      - title: We think plants are the future
+        description: >-
+          Word.
+But good **code** _can_ solve a lots of problems, too.
+New _and_ old.
+That’s why we help beginners get started with web development through free content and tools, like this theme.
+We also believe [the JAMstack](https://jamstack.org/) might be one solid pillar on which we build that future.
+        image: images/team.jpg
       - title: We love plants
         description: >-
           Now THAT is true, but we love web development even more.
 We talk about